-- Apply group and class definitions to real life situations. - Analyze all documents from instructor assigned lenses. - Identify arguments and evidence. - Discuss society's need for heroes. - Use RAVEN to analyze evidence.
-Introduce credibility of sources. - Class Discussion: What makes a hero a hero? - Introduce research question, refine question to fit multiple lenses and perspectives. - Analyze comic book covers - Discuss the importance of diversification of heroes. - Discuss citation and plagiarism. - Identify plagiarism and citation errors. - Practice creating citations using MLA format.
+- Apply group and class definitions to real life situations. - Identify arguments and evidence. - Discuss society's need for heroes. - Use RAVEN to analyze evidence.
+Introduce credibility of sources. - Class Discussion: What makes a hero a hero? - Introduce research question, refine question to fit multiple lenses and perspectives. - Analyze comic book covers - Discuss citation and plagiarism. - Identify plagiarism and citation errors. - Practice creating citations - Discuss potential theme and its relevance to students' lives. - Analyze instructor provided documents and identify arguments, reason, and evidence. - Small group to large group discussion on lenses and perspectives. - Students will generate potential research questions in groups. - Students will create references pages. - Debate: Student picked topic - Students will refine research questions. - In groups, students will research a position on selected theme. - Small group to large group discussion on perspectives. - Students will generate potential research questions in selected groups. - Students will refine research questions. - Students in pairs will create and present an argument (including reasons and evidence). - Socratic Seminar over practice stimulus materials

-Learning Objectives: 1.1A, 1.2A, 1.3A, 1.3B, 2.1A, 2.1B, 2.2C, 3.1A, 4.1A, 4.2C,4.4A, 5.1A, 5.3A
+Learning Objectives: 1.1A, 1.2A, 1.3A, 1.3B, 2.1A, 2.1B, 2.2C, 3.1A, 4.1A, 4.2C,4.4A, 5.1A, 5.3A, 1.3C, 1.4A, 2.2A, 2.2B, 2.3B, 3.2A, 4.2B, 4.2C, 4.3A, 4.4A, 5.1C, 5.2B, 5.3B, 1.1B, 2.3A, 4.2A